Super Junior Tag League: 2021

-The 2021 Super Jr. Tag League is a five-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
-It features six teams in a single block, with the team having most points at the end of the league winning the entire tournament.
-In case of a tie between two or more top ranked teams in the block in terms of points tiebreakers will be held and the winner of the tournament would be decided.
-Block matches will be held from 7 August to 9 August and 16 August to 17 August 2021, on the Summer Struggle 2021 tour at Korakuen Hall in Tokyo, Japan.
-Gedo and Dick Togo forfeited their match against Ryusuke Taguchi and Master Wato due to both having to be quarantined for being in contact with EVIL, who had been in physical contact with Shingo Takagi, who tested positive for COVID.
+The 2021 Super Jr. Tag League was a five-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
+It featured six teams in a single block, with the team having most points at the end of the league winning the entire tournament.
+In case of a tie between two or more top ranked teams in the block in terms of points tiebreakers were held and the winner of the tournament would be decided.
+Block matches were held from 7 August to 9 August and 16 August to 17 August 2021, on the Summer Struggle 2021 tour at Korakuen Hall in Tokyo, Japan.
+Gedo and Dick Togo forfeited their matches against Ryusuke Taguchi and Master Wato respectively due to both having to be quarantined for being in contact with EVIL, who had been in physical contact with Shingo Takagi, who tested positive for COVID.
 Due to this situation, official word was of giving Taguchi and Wato a bye in the tournament, thus only two league matches were held on 16 August 2021.
 Sho and Yoh broke up following the events of the August 16, 2021 show, causing their match against Gedo and Dick Togo to be ruled a double forfeit.

 2022

-The 2022 Super Jr. Tag League is a sixteen-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
-It features ten teams in a single block, with the team having the most points at the end of the league winning the entire tournament.
-In case of a tie between two or more top-ranked teams in the block in terms of points, tiebreakers will be held and the winner of the tournament would be decided.
-Block matches will be held from November 21 to December 14, 2022, and the final will be at Sendai Sunplaza Hall in Sendai, Japan.
+The 2022 Super Jr. Tag League was a sixteen-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
+It featured ten teams in a single block, with the team having the most points at the end of the league winning the entire tournament.
+In case of a tie between two or more top-ranked teams in the block in terms of points, tiebreakers were held and the winner of the tournament would be decided.
+Block matches were held from November 21 to December 14, 2022, and the final took place at Sendai Sunplaza Hall in Sendai, Japan.

+2023

+The 2023 Super Jr. Tag League was a sixteen-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
+It featured ten teams in a single block, with the team having the most points at the end of the league winning the entire tournament.
+In case of a tie between two or more top-ranked teams in the block in terms of points, tiebreakers were held and the winner of the tournament would be decided.
+Block matches were held from October 21 to November 4, 2023, and the final took place at the 2023 edition of Power Struggle.